Accessible voting

 If you vote in the City of Hamtramck, you have the right to a ballot and election materials in Bengali.

-If you do not read or write English and a ballot is not available in your language, you have
+If you do not read or write English and a ballot is not available in your language, you have the right to assistance from anyone you choose.
+However, the person cannot be:

 - Your employer